 Implementing Cloud Governance

-Sometimes putting control in place can raise the organizational antibodies.
+Sometimes putting a control in place, such as using cloud governance, can raise the organizational antibodies.
 It’s important to do it right so all stakeholders feel like their needs are met.
 Here are some tips as you go through phases of cloud governance implementation.

 - Awareness: Some organizations just starting the hybrid cloud journey are still reliant on manual asset deployment and approval.
 Each public cloud has its own rules and private cloud hypervisors are in another silo.
-If you’re still in this stage you need to start with documenting the outcome and putting a framework in place.
+If you’re still in this stage you need to start with documenting the outcome and putting a framework in place to make cloud governance seamless.

-- Early Adoption: Here, organizations have policies that match their particular processes and are starting to realize consolidated governance is needed.
+- Early Adoption: Here, organizations have policies that match their particular processes and are starting to realize that consolidated governance is needed.
 There is likely a cloud team, and they have scoped out architecture details and costs.
 They may have implemented a first-generation CMP like Flexera or Embotics to focus on control.
 Unfortunately, those platforms fall short when it comes to developer enablement.
+Using platforms like Morpheus early on will help organizations succeed with their processes.
+Morpheus enables extensions to additional tools to further your cloud governance use.

 - Cloud Competency: The final phase is where true cloud governance maturity comes in.
 Management is now automated, responsive, and agile across hybrid cloud endpoints.
 Developers are part of the framework and cloud governance is embedded into CI/CD processes.